easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 Rearranging @equationref {K_Bm_tB} and combining with @equationref {m_ib_2} yields [@equationref {mathrm_K_B}](@ref SIDE), the size-independent deposition efficiency coefficient for compartment <i>B</i>.

 The mass deposited in each compartment is computed by multiplying the size-independent deposition efficiency coefficient by the mass in the compartment at each time step.
 Once an aerosol substance deposits in a respiratory compartment it stays in the respiratory compartment.
 In other words, coughing is not productive in the engine.
 The direct effect of a deposited substance depends on the mass deposited and the value of the inflammation coefficient that is defined in the substance file.
-The inflammation coefficient defines the amount of damage, by any mode, that the substance does to the respiratory tissue.
-Figure 5 visually describes the direct effects of an aerosol on the %Respiratory system.
+The inflammation coefficient defines the amount of damage, by any mode, that the substance does to the respiratory tissue. @figureref {EnvironmentAerosolEffects} visually describes the direct effects of an aerosol on the %Respiratory system.

 <center>
 <a href="./Images/Environment/AerosolEffects.png"><img src="./Images/Environment/AerosolEffects.png" width="700"></a>
-<i>Figure 5.
-Diagram describing aerosol transport into the respiratory compartments and the associated effects.</i>
+<i>@figuredef {EnvironmentAerosolEffects} Diagram describing aerosol transport into the respiratory compartments and the associated effects.</i>
 </center><br>

 In addition to the direct effects, deposited aerosol substances can also have indirect effects.
 After liquid aerosol substances deposit they can diffuse into the surrounding tissue and then into the blood stream.
 If the liquid aerosol has pharmacodynamic properties defined, it's effects will be realized when it enters the blood and the plasma concentration becomes non-zero.

 Currently, Albuterol and smoke particulate have histogram data and are modeled as polydisperse aerosols in the environment with the former being delivered via an inhaler and the latter being a concentration in the ambient environment.
 Smoke is modeled as a solid aerosol.

 The solid smoke particulate in the engine is a model of the particulate generated through the combustion of organic material in a forest fire.
 We assume that the fire is well evolved in time to mitigate the bi-modal behavior seen during the initial ignition and smoldering @cite zhang2012chemical.
 This allows us to model the size distribution as a lognormal curve.
-The forest fire smoke particle size distribution histogram is given in table 4.
+The forest fire smoke particle size distribution histogram is given in @tableref {EnvironmentWoodSmokeHistogram}.

 <br><center>
-<i>Table 4.
-Histogram for wood smoke particulate in the environment. </i>
+<i>@tabledef {EnvironmentWoodSmokeHistogram} Histogram for wood smoke particulate in the environment. </i>
 </center>
 | Amount (fraction) | Diameter (microns) |
 | ----------------- |------------------- |